Global Alliance to Accelerate Pharmacogenomic Discovery

 種々の薬剤の治療効果や薬剤副作用などの表現型を有する患者さんのDNAサンプルを所有するPGRNのメンバーは、PGRNとRIKENの連携研究に応募することが可能です。共同研究は、理化学研究所統合生命医科学研究センター(RIKEN Center for Integrative Medical Sciences (IMS))の研究者と共同で実施されます。採択された研究課題は、ゲノムワイド関連解析、あるいはシークエンス解析における遺伝子型測定が無料で実施されます。

 Each year, we have two meeting, alternating between San Francisco and Tokyo.
 The next meeting is September 7th-8th 2017 in San Francisco, USA.
-Check back in Summer for information about the meeting registration.
+Please register here by Friday, August 11.
+There is a registration fee to attend the meeting, please visit the registration fee payment site here.

-We have 46 funded projects, 54publications and over 52,000 DNA samples genotyped through this collaboration.
+We have 46 funded projects, 57publications and over 52,000 DNA samples genotyped through this collaboration.

 Click on a circle to see the name of the project.